ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d1 - - - (REVIEW) day planning.md

 - Intro to week 5

 - (optional): ask for preferences for today's lab
-  - eg. if there's anyone you still haven't worked with and you'd like to.
+  - e.g. if there's anyone you still haven't worked with and you'd like to.

 - How the internet works [30m]